 The AFR is the first of a series of two annual financial and performance reports the Department will issue.
-The reports include: (1) an Agency Financial Report issued in November 2020; and (2) an agency Annual Performance Plan and Annual Performance Report.
+The reports include: (1) an Agency Financial Report issued in November 2021; and (2) an agency Annual Performance Plan and Annual Performance Report issued in March 2022.
 These reports will be available online at www.state.gov/plans-performance-budget.

 Note: Throughout this report all use of year indicates fiscal year.

 Members of the U.S. State Department team in the Central African Republic celebrate the July delivery for distribution of some 300,000 COVID-19 vaccine doses.
 Fighting the global pandemic is one of the ways State seeks to advance the theme of this year’s AFR: Foreign Policy for the American People.
 [Photo courtesy of UNICEF]

 In May 2021, the U.S. Department of State received the Certificate of Excellence in Accountability Reporting (CEAR) from the Association of Government Accountants (AGA) for its Fiscal Year 2020 Agency Financial Report.
 The CEAR is the highest form of recognition in Federal Government management reporting.
 The CEAR Program was established by the AGA, in conjunction with the Chief Financial Officers Council, to further performance and accountability reporting.
 This represents the fourteenth time the Department has won the CEAR award.